 - Finally, in order to ensure that the Gestational Carrier has an opportunity to rest and to provide her with all things necessary in order to ensure a full and complete recuperation, all related costs incurred by the surrogate mother during the period of recuperation after the birth of the child.
 Normally the period end six weeks after the delivery.

-After reading this article, perhaps you think the surrogate mother cost is quite high, however when you consider about surrogate’s commitment and all things that she has to do, for as long as she has to do it (medical appointments, medication, her relationship with the intended parents, the impact on her whole being, the effects on her job, her family and friends, and her marriage), probably we start to consider that this act is priceless.
+After reading this article, perhaps you think the surrogate mother cost is quite high, however when you consider the surrogate’s commitment and all things that she has to do, for as long as she has to do it (medical appointments, medication, her relationship with the intended parents, the impact on her life, the effects on her job, her family and friends, and her marriage), we can understand that this act is priceless.

-For more information visit this YouTube video about surrogate mother cost.
+For more information visit the following video about surrogate mother cost and surrogacy cost.